 - Claims frequencies: How often consumers are claiming on their insurance policies – calculated as the number of claims registered, divided by the average number of policies in force

 - Claims acceptance rates: How likely claims are to be accepted – calculated as the number of claims registered less the number of claims rejected, divided by the number of claims that have been registered.

 - Average claims pay-out: Average claims pay-out which could include internal costs and relevant external costs as well as pay-outs to policy beneficiaries.
 For example, costs could include internal or external claim investigation costs or payments to third parties to repair a customer’s damaged wall.

-Find out more about the background to the pilot:
+To find out more about the background to the pilot see: